A common origin of photoplastic and electroplastic effects in ZnS: Imaging single dislocation photoplasticity

-The direction-dependent MD measurements in \fig{HeatExp}(c) are normalized by the respective strain driving force, to extract the relative TD mobility.
-Assuming $C\Delta t$ is constant from cycle to cycle, then $\mu_{Zn}=v^{[\bar{1}10]}_{TD}/(\tau b) = (\Delta L_{max}^{[\bar{1}10]}/\epsilon^{[110]})/(C\Delta t)$.
-Results of this normalization are plotted in \fig{HeatExp}(e) as a function of the optical power density P. Accounting for the cycle to cycle strain variation, the trends initially observed (\fig{HeatExp}(c)) are more clear.
+The direction-dependent MD measurements in Fig. \ref{fig:HeatExp}(c) are normalized by the respective strain driving force, to extract the relative TD mobility.
+Assuming $C\Delta t$ is constant from cycle to cycle, then $\mu_{Zn}=v^{[\bar{1}10]}_{TD}/(\tau b) = (\Delta L_{MD}^{max[\bar{1}10]}/\epsilon^{[110]})/(C\Delta t)$.
+Results of this normalization are plotted in Fig. \ref{fig:HeatExp}(e) as a function of the optical power density P. Accounting for the cycle to cycle strain variation, the trends initially observed (Fig. \ref{fig:HeatExp}(c)) are more clear.
 The Zn-core TD glide mobility is strongly decreased with optical power showing a more than two-fold reduction over the range in P in which the S-core glide shows a relatively flat response.
 At low optical power, $\mu _{Zn}$ is more than 10$\times$ that of S-core TDs, $\mu _{S}$.
 The photoplastic effect leads to a strong reduction in $\mu _{Zn}$, such that at the highest P measured, the Zn and S-core dislocations exhibit similar glide mobilities.
 Should the trend continue, we would expect $\mu _{S}>\mu _{Zn}$ at even higher optical powers.
+This reversal is in fact observed in photoplastic measurements of dislocations on additional samples in binary light/dark experiments (See Sec. \ref{app-photoplastic}).

-These results are consistent with the mechanism of photoplasticity predicted in Ref. \cite{genlik_origin_2025} and illustrated in \fig{photoplastic}(b), where photo-excited electrons are trapped by positively charged Zn-core dislocations forming new bonds within the core, greatly reducing their mobilities.
+These results are consistent with the mechanism of photoplasticity predicted in Ref. \cite{genlik_origin_2025} and illustrated in Fig. \ref{fig:photoplastic}(b), where photo-excited electrons are trapped by positively charged Zn-core dislocations forming new bonds within the core, greatly reducing their mobilities.
 That theory quantitatively predicts changes in the energetic Peierls barrier for edge dislocation glide, where electron-doped Zn-core pure edge dislocations show 800\% increase in the Peierls barrier, while hole-doped S-core dislocations show a slight increase of 13\%.
 For mixed 30° dislocations, the electron-doped Zn-core case shows a Peierls barrier increase of 760\%, while the S-core dislocations show a small reduction in the glide barrier by 22\%.
-These predictions are in remarkable agreement with the TD glide measurements shown in \fig{HeatExp}(e).
+These predictions are in remarkable agreement with the TD glide measurements shown in Fig. \ref{fig:HeatExp}(e).